misaka-oneesama/misaka-oneesama/README.md

 There will be many more methods in the future.
 Most of them will be used programmatically in the future to control and configure most things.
 This is already the planned and preferred method to configure the bot from the Web UI and API.
 Some methods will be unused internally, but they offer a great possibility to control the bot from scripts or 3rd party applications via the D-Bus daemon.
 This is one thing which will make this a very powerful and highly configurable Discord™ bot :)

+#### Plugins

+The only supported language to write plugins is C++ together with Qt.
+When everything is more complete I may give language bindings a try.
+There is no plugin loader for external plugins yet.
+To make an built-in plugin just inherit the abstract `PluginInterface` class and `override` all methods you need to the plugin.
+Plugins aren't thread-safe, you must use mutexes where needed.

-#### Notes
+#### Developer Notes

 At the moment there isn't anything interesting served over HTTP.
-Just some string saying `It's working :D` or a 404 error on any other requested path.
+Just some string saying `It's working 👌` or a 404 error on any other requested path.
 The API can be found under `/api`.
 See `Source/Server/RequestMapper.cpp` and `Source/Server/API` for more details about the implemented endpoints.
+The API returns JSON responses, at the moment those aren't very helpful.
 Discord events are processed in real-time and QDiscord supports quite some events already to make a useful bot.
 I forked this library and I may make some changes to it as I need them.

 To see everything in action make sure to run the bot from within a terminal.
-Quick side note: Even the output is handled by the master process and is protected by a mutex, in rare cases the output still can become very cluttered at some point.
+Quick side note: Even when the output is handled by the master process and is protected by a mutex, in rare cases the output still can become very cluttered at some point.
 I'm investigating why this happens.

 Logs can be found in `$XDG_CONFIG_HOME/御坂ーお姉さま/logs` (fallback `$HOME/.config/御坂ーお姉さま/logs`).